 Quick Guide to Cleaning Chemicals

-At phs Direct our account managers are experts in their field and can advise you on not only on the most efficient chemicals for your washroom, office, kitchen or floor cleaning needs, but also on how they should be used correctly.
+At phs Direct our account managers are experts in their field and can advise you on not only on the most efficient chemicals for your washroom, office, kitchen, healthcare facility or floor cleaning needs, but also on how they should be used correctly, and which products are safest for the environment.

 phs Direct provides a complete consumables solution for all areas of your cleaning needs, and in the area of chemicals, we provide guidance on their correct usage to help ensure you meet your legal duty of care for staff and visitors alike.

-Here is our handy guide to the cleaning chemicals and their uses, remember always to read the label to ensure their safe and effective use, or contact your phs Direct account manager.
+Here are some helpful examples of the products supplied by phs Direct and their uses.
+Remember always to read the label to ensure there are safe and effective for the purpose they are required, or for further information contact your phs Direct expert account manager.

 Essential for washroom and kitchen hygiene, disinfectants contain antimicrobial agents, such as pine oil, sodium hypochlorite (as found in bleach), quaternary ammonium compounds or phenols, which kill bacteria and viruses on surfaces.